European-XFEL/Karabo/doc/concepts/communication.rst

 * **onSlowness** (STRING): Policy for what the output channel should do if this input is too slow for the fed data rate - only used in *copy* mode (whereas in *shared* mode the output channel configuration defines the behaviour, see below).
    * *drop*: The output channel drops data items.
    * *wait*: The output channel writing action blocks until the input channel is ready for new data.
-   * *throw*: An exception is thrown in the writing action of the output channel - until at least 2.9.X not recommended for C++ and bound Python output channels since the exception leaves the output channel in a bad state that may not be recoverable.
+   * *throw*: Removed in 2.10.0 and deprecated before since an exception is thrown in the writing action of C++ and bound Python output channels that leaves them in a bad state that may not be recoverable.
    * *queue*: The data will be queued in the output channel and sent as soon as the input channel is ready.
-If the queue is full (size about 2000):
+If the queue is full (size about 2000 in C++ and bound Python):
       * since 2.10.0: output channel writing blocks until queue has space again
       * older releases: option not recommended for C++ and bound Python output channels since an exception is thrown that leaves the output channel in a bad state that may be not recoverable.
    * *queueDrop*: Like *queue*, but if thet queue is full, its oldest data is dropped (available since 2.10.0)